|

 Each

-firing gives a hint of what maybe going on within.
-But with that snippet
+firing gives a hint of what may be going on within.
+But that snippet